binarybeam/Prexocore/README.md

 ### `speak` Utility Function

-Quick helper to speak text using Android's `TextToSpeech` with configurable rate, pitch, and locale. `onDone` is invoked when speaking finishes.
+Quick helper to speak text with configurable rate, pitch, and locale. `onDone` is invoked when speaking finishes.

 ```kotlin
 speak("Hello, world!") {